N3rdGirl-365/NotificationCentral/README.md

 notifications.
 The window will be slightly transperent, so that the user can still see most of their work space while the notification central window is open.

+The structure for this project:
+ReadInCSV -- this code reads in 5 csv files with stock notifications.
+This code has no main method, but has a getNotification(fileName) method
+NotificationButton -- this code uses a contructor to pass info to buttons: what icons they have, their dimensions, what happens when I click it.
+It uses object oriented programming to make generic code for building each button.
+The "click on action" method reads a notification from the button's csv file and keeps canvas seperate from discord.
+MakeApplication -- this code builds the stage adn window for the notification central window.
+Thi is also where the scroll bar and transparency is declared.
+This builds 5 buttons and uses the cinstructor from NotificationCentral.
+To use this code, you need 5 icons sotried in the same folder as this ccode.
+You also need 5 csv files with notifications seperated by commas, see current code for examles.
+Additionally, you need a photo as the background for the window.

 Link to project pages: https://n3rdgirl-365.github.io/